Reviews

 Simple to feed

 Once you’re done with the bag, you reseal and pop it into the cupboard.
-There’s less steps involved compared to fresh dog food meals.
+I loved the convenience of this pet food format.

 Three recipes